 The leading food expert of the United Nations described the world's food situation as grim and getting worse.

-The leading food expert of the United Nations described the world's food situation as grim and getting worse.
+Background: The leading food expert of the United Nations described the world's food situation as grim and getting worse.
 Speaking at the twentieth conference of the United Nations Food and Agricultural Organisation (FAO) in Rome on Tuesday (13 November), FAO Director General Edouard Saouma told the conference that despite thirty years of worldwide co-operation, the number of hungry people in the world had increased.
 On Monday (12 November), Pope John Paul the second spoke to the delegates of the hunger caused by man, and what he called the "terror and oppression" of ideological systems.

 SYNOPSIS: Fifteen hundred delegates from one hundred and forty-six nations met at the twentieth General Conference of the FAO.
 Director-General Saouma in his address criticised rich countries for failing to help the poor nations.
 He said that thirty-two nations were having bad harvests and that wheat, coarse grain and rice production would be low this year.
 And the importation of cereals by developing nations has grown twice as fast in the 1970's as in the 60's.